 Chicken Marsala is an exceptional dish of tender chicken pieces coated in a luxuriously creamy Marsala sauce.
 An abundance of earthy mushrooms are found in this recipe for a more rich and deeply flavoured sauce.
 A beautiful dish for the holiday season, or to treat the family on a weeknight.

-This chicken Marsala is my idea of ambrosial comfort food.
-Succulent chicken cutlets, silky mushrooms, and a transportive creamy marsala wine sauce.
-No one can argue those are the makings of a very fine family dinner, or a more festive one, if we weren’t in isolation.
 Though some argue this dish is as far removed from Italy as spaghetti and meatballs, I still like to imagine myself eating this in a Sicilian country kitchen with crusty baguettes roughly torn and passed around.
-A casual bottle of wine to wash it all down wouldn’t hurt one bit.
+A casual bottle of wine to wash it all down wouldn’t hurt, either.

 What is Chicken Marsala?